What candidates are most concerned about is how will the benchmark score be different from 2024 with such technical changes?

 Master Xuan Dung commented that this year's benchmark score may be lower than in 2024, because this year's exam score range is lower, but the competitiveness in terms of percentile (position in the score range) remains the same.

 "You don't need to worry about converting your scores yourself.
 At this time, you need to find out the next timelines and follow the regulations such as paying the admission fee.
-At the same time, you should learn more about the training program and learning environment at the majors and schools that you have registered for," Master Xuan Dung advised.
+At the same time, you should learn more about the training program and learning environment in the majors and schools that you have registered for," Master Xuan Dung advised.

 The next milestones TS needs to note

 According to the 2025 Enrollment Plan of the Ministry of Education and Training, after the end of registration, from July 29 to 5:00 p.m. on August 5, candidates must pay the online application fee.
-If candidates do not submit all their wishes, they will not be considered for admission.
+If candidates do not submit all their applications, they will not be considered for admission.

 From August 13 to 5:00 p.m. on August 20, schools will carry out work related to exam scores.